 That leads to brain fog hitting any time that you go without caffeine for too long.
 Plus, there is a greater risk of missing out on sleep because the caffeine is keeping you up.

 Instead try: Breaking the caffeine cycle by cutting back slowly.
 Drink plenty of water and switch to decaf or herbal teas.
 Turmeric tea may give you the energy you miss from caffeine without the brain fog problem.
+Get your daily dose of Golden Superfood Bliss to watch brain fog clears and fast, sharp thinking reemerges.

 Brain fog often comes on slowly, so you don't always recognize you feel it until you remove the foods that cause it from your diet.